Community Care Law

 Training

 We provide bespoke training on many aspects of Community Care law, including mental capacity.
-If you want to organise training for your organization, then please click here.
+If you want to organise training for your organisation, then please click here.

 Community Care Law and the Care Act 2014